Buakaw Por Pramuk, aka Buakaw Benchamek, is one of the most iconic Muay Thai fighters.

-At the time when I write this article Buakaw Benchamek is well over 30 yo but he is still active in a very good shape.
+At the time when I write this article Buakaw Benchamek is well over 30 yo but he is still active in very good shape.

 That said, he is at the age when a pro fighter has to start planning his future outside of the ring.

 He founded a gym bearing his name in Bangkok.
-He not only manages it but also trains and spar with the students.
+He not only manages it but also trains and spars with the students.
 This is a great chance for everyone to meet and to learn from the legend.